MinecraftServerControl/mscs/README.md

 The backups will be saved in `/opt/mscs/backups`.

+If you're running multiple cron jobs (i.e. mapping the world, creating backups, etc) that may overlap eachother, it's a good idea to get a package called `flock` that will prevent the jobs from overlapping so errors aren't thrown.

+To install:

+    sudo apt-get install flock

+Following the example above, make your entry look like so:

+     0 */2 * * *  flock -n /tmp/fcj.lockfile /usr/local/bin/mscs backup myWorld

+This will create a lockfile in `/tmp/fcj.lockfile` (it doesn't matter where the location is, you can keep this path or change it to your liking).
+Simply remember to append `flock -n <filename>` to every cron job you create.

 ### Removing backups after X days
 You can specify how long to keep backups by changing the `BACKUP_DURATION` in the `mscs.conf` or `mscs` file (see